openphacts/ops-search/README.md

 To allow external access to the API you may need to change the webservice host setting in your version of the config file to eg '0.0.0.0'.
 You can also change the port where it is accessed.
 Note that we recommend that in production you run the API in a WSGI compatible webserver.

+The list of indexes that you specify in the conf file is used to restrict searches to those branches (see below).

 A description of each element of the configuration follows below:

 ### ElasticSearch